JavaScript Roadmap — Day 5: Undefined, Null, and typeof

 // WRONG way to check for null

-// This is true for null AND for real objects!
+// true for null AND real objects — dangerous!

 }